agilesix/AgileSix.com/src/pages/index.md

 subtitle: Better Work To Do.
 hero: /img/we-ve-got-your-6.png
 capabilities-body: >-
-  At Agile Six, we use modern technology and user-friendly, inclusive design to build better government services for everyone.
+  At Agile Six, we use modern technology and user-friendly, accessible design to build better government services for everyone.

   Agile Six works with government agencies to create customized digital solutions that meet the needs of their users.
 The end goal?
 Digital products that are as powerful and easy to use as the apps on your phone.